-Breeding target were new varieties with early to late ripening period (to produce fresh grapes over a longer period of time), beautiful appearance, good transportability, rich earnings, and resistance against diseases and rot.
-He bred the unbelievable amount of 3,500 varieties.
+Breeding target were new varieties with early to late ripening period (to produce fresh grapes for a long time), beautiful appearance, good transportability, rich earnings, and resistance against diseases and rot.
+He bred the incredible amount of 3,500 varieties.
 The most successful ones are Csaba Gyöngye (Pearl of Csaba), Queen of the vineyards (Szölöskertek Királynöje), Queen Elisabeth (Erzsébet Királyné Emléke), Kossuth Ferenc who named after his second wife Mathias Jánosne (Mathias Jánosne Muskotály), Millenium grape (Ezeréves Magyarország Emléke) and Thalloczy Lajos (Muscat Thalloczy Lajos).
-Of these, around 70 are still known by name and a dozen of them are distributed worldwide.
+Of these, about 70 are still known by name and a dozen of them are distributed worldwide.
 Many were added new varieties used.
 In Hungary, Máthiasz table grapes are cultivated on around 2,200 hectares and on around 12,000 hectares worldwide.
 His brother Jozsef Mathiasz was also a breeder; Amongst others, the table grape comes from him Darányi Ignác,